spring-projects-experimental/spring-boot-thin-launcher/README.md

 used.
 Note that this means you can compute a profile using `--thin.classpath=properties` and use it as a cache, speeding up startup without affecting any other settings that might be in other `thin.properties`.

+## How to Change the Maven Local Repository

+You can change the location of the local Maven repository, used to resolve and cache artifacts, using the standard Maven `settings.xml` file (with a top level element called `<localRepository/>`).
+You can also use a system property `maven.repo.local` (or `maven.home` which defaults to `${user.home}/.m2`) when you launch the thin jar, but not a command line flag.
+The Maven plugin responds to the `settings.xml` and also to `-Dmaven.repo.local` as a Maven command line flag.

 ## License
 This project is Open Source software released under the